 Larter has worked with several organisations to develop business and services models and implementation plans to help strengthen the NP workforce.
 Contact us if you’d like to talk about developing a NP model of care.

-Further information on the Financial viability, benefits and challenges of employing a nurse practitioner in general practice click here.
+Further information is available in this article on the financial viability, benefits and challenges of employing a nurse practitioner in general practice.